Every person with asthma should have an Asthma Action Plan (AAP) in writing. It should be followed every day.

 - Danger signs – when to call an ambulance

-AAP are important tools available to assist with asthma self-management.
+Asthma Action Plan are important tools available to assist with asthma self-management.
 Their effectiveness in reducing the risk of emergency complications is well established.